 Seizures during withdrawal are usually part of the DTs, and studies indicate that about 5% of people who go through withdrawal will develop delirium tremens.
 This means that, generally speaking, about one of every 20 people who attempt to quit drinking are at risk of having seizures.
 Some researchers have estimated that about 3% of people experience seizures during alcohol withdrawal.

 These statistics indicate that, thankfully, alcohol withdrawal seizures are relatively uncommon.
-But even a slight risk of seizures underscores the value of entering a detoxification, or detox, program to help you get through withdrawal safely.
+But even a slight risk of seizures underscores the value of entering an alcohol detox program to help you get through withdrawal safely.

 What are withdrawal hallucinations like?